jasp-stats/jasp-desktop/Resources/Help/analyses/regressionlinear.md

 - WLS Weights: The weights used for weighted least square regression.

 ### Model
+- Include intercept:
+  - Include the intercept in the regression model.
 - Components and model terms:
     - Components: All the independent variables that can be included in the model.
     - Model terms: The independent variables in the model.
 By default, all the main effects of the specified independent variables are included in the model.
 To include interactions, click multiple variables (e.g., by holding the ctrl/cmd button on your keyboard while clicking) and drag those into the `Model Terms` box.